-This report provides an update on work undertaken since then and an overview of the work in progress and planned work to support the development of a new strategy and approach for assistive technology in Adult Social Services.
+This report provides an overview of the work to support the development of a new strategy and approach for assistive technology in Adult Social Services.

-Norfolk's Assistive Technology team, which is part of Adult Social Services, currently assesses approximately 2,000 people a year and figures recently received from n-able show that there is a total of approximately 7,000 people currently receiving assistive technology in Norfolk.
+Norfolk's Assistive Technology team, which is part of Adult Social Services, currently assesses approximately 2,000 people a year and figures recently received from n-able (the Norse Company that purchase the equipment) show that there is a total of approximately 7,000 people currently receiving assistive technology in Norfolk.
 Most assessments undertaken by the Assistive Technology team result in the provision of equipment.
-However, there is currently no way of establishing the impact of the service and long-term benefits to both the individual and the Department.
-A few key issues have been identified during the review that need to be addressed to ensure that the benefits of AT are maximised to prevent, reduce and delay the need for formal care and support and that consideration of assistive technology is fully integrated into practice across all areas of the Department.
+Adult Social Services has produced an initial benefits model which will be tested and refined as steps are put in place to capture and track the financial and qualitative benefits arising from AT provision.
+Some improvements have been identified during the review to ensure that the benefits of AT are maximised to prevent, reduce and delay the need for formal care and support and that consideration of assistive technology is fully integrated into practice across all areas of Adult Social Services.

-Recommendations
+Recommendations:

-Digital Innovation and Efficiency Committee Members are asked to:
+Adult Social Care Committee Members are asked to:

-- 1. Note progress to date on the review and work in progress. - 2.
-Receive further updates on the development and implementation of the new strategy and model.
+- a) Note progress to date on the review and work in progress - b) Agree to receive further updates on the development and implementation of the new strategy and model